skip to Main Content

 Yes, we encourage you to create a wait list so that another youth and/or chaperone (with completed paperwork) is ready to take the place of one who may be unable to make it due to unforeseen circumstances.
 The final passenger list with any planned alternates must be submitted no later than 14 days prior to expedition.
 Failure to submit your final passenger list by the deadline may result in forfeit of the expedition.

-In cases of severe weather or sea conditions that make it unsafe to conduct shark research offshore, the expedition will continue with an inshore alternative within Lake Worth Lagoon that includes all of the same hands-on research methods applied during the offshore expedition days.
-The offshore-inshore decision may be made day of by the Captain based on current weather and safe operating conditions.
+In cases of severe weather or sea conditions that make it unsafe to conduct research offshore, the expedition will continue inshore using the same hands-on research methods within Lake Worth Lagoon.
+The offshore-inshore decision will be made day of by the Captain based on current weather and safe operating conditions.

 Expeditions will only be cancelled when both the ocean and the Lake Worth Lagoon waters become too rough to allow a safe and effective trip.
-In this case, the group leader (primary contact) will be notified of the cancellation, and it will be their responsibility to communicate with the rest of their group.
+In this case, the group leader or teacher would be notified of the cancellation, and they will notify your group.
 In certain cases, an expedition may be delayed or end early due to developing unsafe weather conditions, and these calls will be made day of as necessary for safety.
-There will be no rescheduling in the event an expedition is cut short due to weather.
+There will be no rescheduling in the event of an expedition that is cut short due to weather.

 Back To Top